pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 supporting fewer targets due to rust's current lack of support for older architectures which may be somewhat resolved if a viable GCC rust implementation is ever released.

+Other than python, currently pkgcraft has more basic support available for go.
+As the core library gains more features, I'll try to keep working on exposing the same functionality via bindings since I think initial interactions with pkgcraft may be easiest when leveraging it for data processing from scripting languages.